482 Visa Documents Checklist: What to Prepare Before You Lodge

 Police Clearances

-Obtain police clearance certificates from every country where you have lived for 12 months or more in the last ten years.
+Obtain police clearance certificates from every country where you have lived for a total of at least 12 months in the past ten years since turning 16.
 This catches people who spent a year or two in a third country between home and Australia.
 Requirements by country:

-• Most other countries: National police certificate from the relevant authority — allow 4 to 8 weeks for countries with slower processing times
+- Most other countries: National police certificate from the relevant authority — processing varies by country, so check the issuing authority's current requirements and timing

 Employer Documents: Nomination Stage